gaehlerm/SoftwareEngineering/README.md

 print_content()
 ```

-The solution is taking the explicit print statements into a function and call this function instead.
+The solution is taking the explicit print statements into a dedicated function and call this function instead.

 ```py
 def print_header():